 My body is infinitely wise.
 An overweight body does not, for instance, want a lot of food but I've been ignoring those messages for a long time.
 With Intuitive Dieting I use dieting methods to learn to eat less and to reconnect with my bodies' natural hunger signals.

 I am not just putting any food on the table that is within my plan but I am actively working with my body to give it what it needs.

 There is a very basic mechanism to weight loss: Eat less and expend more.
 Create a calorie deficit and you will lose weight.

 Many people do this by counting things, such as calories, carbs or Weight Watchers points.
 I know many who have successfully lost and kept off weight using these methods but it's probably fair to say that for most people this is not a sustainable way of living.
 Personally I've had some success with calorie counting, too, but I never managed to keep it up for longer than five months, nor to transition away from it without falling back into old eating habits.
 For me it comes down to finding a method that works with my personality which means my plan needs to be flexible with just a little structure.
 It took some trial and error until I arrived at a plan that feels doable and effective:

 My Simple 3-Step Plan

 2. Fasting days on Mondays and Thursdays

-3. Only one meal per day with bread, pasta or rice
+3. Carbs only with one meal per day